-As part of maintaining the FM/CSA environmental rating (NEMA/TYPE 4) on the remote preamplifier, thread sealant is required on all conduit entries.
+As part of maintaining the environmental rating (NEMA/ TYPE 4) on the remote preamplifier, thread sealant is required on all conduit entries.

-2. Using a second pair of BNC to BNC coaxial cables, connect the preamplifiers (attached to the receiver transducers) to RX1 (Upstream Receiver) and RX2 (Downstream Receiver) in the electronics console (see Figure 2-15 and Figure 2-16 on page 2-28).
+Using a second pair of BNC to BNC coaxial cables, connect the preamplifiers (attached to the receiver transducers) to RX1 (Upstream Receiver) and RX2 (Downstream Receiver) in the electronics console (refer to Figure 2-15 and Figure 2-16 on page 2-28).